Gijs-Koot/Gijs-Koot.github.io/_posts/2018-01-16-swimming-records.md

 ![png](/assets/images/swimming-records_46_0.png)

 Well, the start doesn't save more than a couple of seconds, but it's hard to say more.
-This difference is for a large part fatigue of the swimmer.
+These difference are mainly fatigue of the swimmer.

+I do see some other interesting patterns.
+It seems the record for freestyle 400m, for men, on a long course, is not  as sharp as it could be.
+Also the male records on 100m butterfly are quite fast compared to the 200m records.

+### 8. Conclusion

+The data is cleaned.
+We have an idea of how long a turn takes, or rather, how much time it saves.
+I haven't come up with an easy method to isolate the starting times.
+The clean data can be found on GitHub if you want to give this a try, or perhaps you want to have a look at one of these other open questions:

+* Why are the records posted mainly in June, July, November and December?
+* How does the time saved with a turn differ across swimmers, for example world records vs. professionals vs. amateurs?
+* How can we make a model that predicts the next record to be set?